desw0lf/resend-worker-cloudflare/README.md

 [Bruno](https://www.usebruno.com/) collection available in `bruno` folder.

-_Note: From Resend.com the `react`, `from`, `to` parameters are not supported._
+_Note: From Resend.com the `react`, `from`, `to`, `reply_to` parameters are not supported._

 #### Search Parameters

 Optional parameters:
-* `includeMeta`: Should collect information about the sender, such as userAgent, Location, IP address etc (default: true)
+* `includeMeta`: Should collect information about the sender, such as userAgent, Location, IP address etc (default: `true`)
-* `preventThreading`: Should prevent threading e.g. in Gmail (default: true)
+* `preventThreading`: Should prevent threading e.g. in Gmail (default: `true`)

 ### Encrypting Emails

-For added security, you can encrypt email addresses before sending them.
+For added security, you can encrypt the recipient email address before including it in the payload.
 There are two methods to encrypt an email:

 1. Use the Node script:
    Run the following command to set up encryption dependency and encrypt an email: